-The Center for Pediatric Genomic Medicine at Children's Mercy was established in 2011.
+The Genomic Medicine Center at Children's Mercy was established in 2011.
 Among the first of its kind with a pediatric focus, the center provides clinical genomic services and is an epicenter for genomic research.
 Although our focus is sequencing and analysis of rare inherited diseases in children, plans are underway for expansion into a translational cancer genomics program and the use of pharmacogenomics in precision medicine.

 Our staff includes MDs, PhDs, RNs and clinical laboratory scientists experienced in genome analysis.
 Team members feature board-certified clinical molecular geneticists, genetic counselors, bioinformaticians and software engineers.
 We work closely with the Center for Bioethics and collaborate with physicians representing every subspecialty at Children's Mercy.

 Genomic research services

 Children's Mercy is dedicated to becoming a leader in pediatric translational research — studies that translate medical research into better ways of treating sick kids.
 This commitment is leading to new breakthroughs in treating, diagnosing and preventing complex childhood diseases, which, in turn, transforms lives of kids in our community and around the world.